Potsdam Institute for Climate Impact Research: FutureLab on Inequality, Human Well-Being and Development

 This FutureLab analyses the role of inequality, human well-being and development for understanding the impacts of and responses to climate change from an economic perspective.

 Partners

 PIK provides scientific advice to international organizations like the World Bank and the International Monetary Fund, the World Health Organization, the International Organization for Migration as well as to regional bodies like the Federal Government of Germany and the European Commission.
 PIK scientists also contribute to the reports of the Intergovernmental Panel on Climate Change (IPCC).
 From 2008 to 2015, the IPCC working group Climate Change mitigation was co-chaired by the institute's co-director and chief economist Ottmar Edenhofer.
 In the IPCC's sixth assessment cycle (2016–2022) PIK researchers have contributed their expertise to the Special Report on Global Warming of 1.5 °C (2017) and the Special Report on Climate Change and Land (2019).
-Several PIK researchers are chapter authors for the Sixth Assessment Report (AR6), to be published in 2021–2022.
+Several PIK researchers are chapter authors for the Sixth Assessment Report (AR6), published in 2021–2022.

-PIK’s further scientific networks include:
+PIK's further scientific networks include: